AutomateThePlanet/Bellatrix-Documentation/docs/overview.md

 ------------------
 ![Meissa](images/meissa-home-bgr.png)

 Our cross-platform distributed test runner that executes tests in parallel, time balanced.
-Build to extend Bellatrix capabilities by providing Faster Deployments.
+Build to extend BELLATRIX capabilities by providing Faster Deployments.
 Free for the community, find out more [**here**](https://meissarunner.com/)